junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 1

 Dean parks the car by the road side, sitting behind the wheel for a moment too long, chewing on the words he might need later.
-The yard with fence and the painted house looks the same as the last time he saw them, years ago.
+The yard with fence and the painted house look the same as the last time he saw them, years ago.

 He checks through the curtained window, wondering if the owner is in the house now.